Clarence Mann - Come what may 1985

 Clarence Mann is a great singer from Alabama.
 He graduated from Stillman College, Alabama.
 He began writing and performing at an early age.
 He was 14 years old, when he completed his first recording with a high school choral group on the RCA Record Label.
 After high school, he sang with various bands and vocal groups while attending college.
 He began his commercial career with T&M Productions.
 In 1973 he released his first single entitled "Man's Temptation / Have Faith In Me" on T&M Records from Alabama.
 Two years later, he released two singles on Gram-O-Phon Inc. entitled "Please accept my love" and "You met your match" respectively.

 After his solo career, he joined the group called "True Image" as lead vocalist.
+The group was formed by James Terry in 1977.
+He was their manager.
+In the beginning the group was consisted of (5) members.
+In 1978 three of the original members left the group and the brother-sister team of Albert and Laura Southall came in.
+Later on that year the group won a talent show in which Frederick Knight, Juana Records president, was a judge.
 They released a few singles such as the single "I'm not over you" which was released on Super Smash Records, a subsidiary of Bama Records.
 This single was sold on ebay for over $2000 in 2006.
 Today its price has been decreased and it is sold for $ 50-100.

 In the late 70s the group, he signed with Juana Records.
 Their recordings were released on the Glades Records, a subsidiary of TK Productions of Miami, Florida.
 The group continued with the label Juana Records when T.K.Productions closed its doors.
 Juana Records was an independent disco and soul label founded in 1975 in Alabama by Frederick Knight and Clinton Harris.